How to find unique strings or objects using Java stream API

 }

-Here we will use two approaches to find out the unique users from a list of users – first approach is to put all the user objects into a map by one of its attributes and second approach is to use Predicate to find out the unique user objects.
+Here I will use two approaches to find out the unique users from a list of users – first approach is to put all the user objects into a map by one of its attributes and second approach is to use Predicate to find out the unique user objects.

 Below code put users into map by its name attribute: